kabaehr/kabaehr.github.io/_posts/2016-09-04-aurelia-advanced-i18n.markdown

 <p class="intro">
     <span class="dropcap">R</span>ecently I had to implement i18n in order to support several languages and users all around the world.
     I used the official <a href="https://github.com/aurelia/i18n" title="link to aurelia-i18n project">aurelia-18n</a> library and had some difficulties make everything work in Safari (Cordova iOS App) and with Typescript.
-This post will may cover and extend some steps that are already described on the
+This post will cover and extend some steps that are already described in the
     <a href="https://github.com/aurelia/i18n/blob/master/README.md" title="link to aurelia-i18n project readme">README.md</a> page of the Github repo.

 <p>
-I used the beta version of the library but shortly afterwards <a href="http://blog.durandal.io/2016/07/27/aurelia-1-0-is-here/" title="link to aurelia 1.0 version">Aurelia 1.0</a> were released and I updated to aurelia-i18n 1.0 version without any issues.
+I used the beta version of the library but shortly afterward <a href="http://blog.durandal.io/2016/07/27/aurelia-1-0-is-here/" title="link to aurelia 1.0 version">Aurelia 1.0</a> was released and I updated to aurelia-i18n 1.0 version without any issues.

 </p>